 Club 7-10 will also be offered during the week of March 30th-April 3rd.
 This play care program offers a chance for children ages 7-10 to play and explore with old and new friends.
 This program is offered everyday 8 A.M to noon and an adult must remain on site with their child.
 Click here for more information and pricing details.

 The Kroc Center is located at 1765 W Golf Course Road, Coeur d’Alene, ID 83815.

 As a property management company, we strive to provide the highest level of satisfaction for both our owners and our guests.
 Our goal is to ensure that every rental experience is a success for all parties involved.
 Vacation Rentals tend to have a different cancellation policy than hotels, due to the fact that each and every one of our homes are unique.
 Unlike a hotel that has hundreds if not thousands of similar rooms, each of our vacation rentals provide a completely distinct experience.

 When you book a home with us, we make a commitment to you that the home you decided on will be made exclusively available to you for the dates you reserved.
 Once a reservation is made, not only have we made a commitment to you, but we have made a commitment to our owners as well.
-Working as a middleman between our property owners and our guests this partnership ensures a streamlined reservation process that is sure to be satisfactory for our owners and our guests.
+Working as a middleman between our property owners and our guests, we work hard to ensure a streamlined reservation process that is satisfactory for both our owners and our guests.
 When booking a rental with us, be sure to review our cancellation policy.